iankesh/K_Ankesh_C3_Project/README.md

     2nd commit with message "Part 3: Failing test case" should contain:
         Failing test cases written for the method/s to be implemented in part 3.

+    3rd commit with message "Part 3: Solution" should contain:
+        Implemented feature for calculating order value
+        Passing test cases for the implemented method/s.